yokoyamatoyou/CSVXLM2/README.md

 5. Logs are written to the console and/or `logs/app.log` as specified in `config_rules/config.json`.
 Set `logging.console` or `logging.file` to `true`
     or `false` to control the destinations.
-6. Sample test data is located in the following folders:
-    `3610123279`, `3610123675`, `3610123808`, and `40歳未満健診CSV`.
-Running
-    `python src/main.py --sample-test --sample-num-files 1` converts the first CSV file from each of these directories to XML.
-Adjust the number with `--sample-num-files` as needed.
-This keeps the tests lightweight and avoids processing the full datasets.
+6. A small sample CSV file named `TEST.csv` is included at the repository root.
+The older instructions referring to the folders `3610123279`, `3610123675`, `3610123808` and `40歳未満健診CSV` no longer apply as those directories are not bundled.
+    Use `TEST.csv` for quick experiments by pointing the configuration to this file or by placing it under `data/input_csvs/` as needed.

 ## Running Tests